 When the workload module is enabled, it introduces the capability of assigning working hours to agents and project-only members along with the capability to plan each piece of work in the service desk.
 Both of them are then used to display a user’s workload.

-The business hours module lets you define your service desk’s working days, hours, and holidays.
+The business hours module lets you define your service desk's working days, hours, and holidays today.
 This information is then used in SLA calculation for the tickets to which these hours get applied.
-When workload is enabled, admins will also be able to assign these hours to agents and project-only users.
+When workload is enabled, a new module called "Work Schedule" is added in the "User Management" section.
+This module allows admins to use any existing business hours to create a new work schedule and assign it to agents and project-only users.

 Note: This information will ONLY be used in the workload module to understand a person’s working days, hours, and official holidays and will NOT impact SLAs.